Ferrets can live outside, although you’ll need to ensure your pet is protected from the elements.

 Temperatures above 26 degrees Celsius can be dangerous for your ferret.
 Temperatures above 32 degrees can lead to heatstroke.

-Bought By Many's vet expert Dr. Sophie Bell advises that its important you don't walk your ferret in hot weather, especially on hot pavements.
+Vet expert Dr. Sophie Bell advises that its important you don’t walk your ferret in hot weather, especially on hot pavements.

 These can get extremely hot, and burn your ferrets paws.